Service Area: Archaeology Department

 ESSENTIAL DUTIES AND RESPONSIBILITIES:

-- Providing updates regarding project management portfolio, financial summaries, and overall direction for ILP Archaeology.
+- Providing updates regarding project management portfolios, financial summaries, and overall direction for Inlailawatash Archaeology to the senior archaeology manager.

 - Performing Field Director duties for Inlailawatash projects.